-The National Association of Charter School Authorizers (NACSA) is an independent voice for effective charter school policy and thoughtful charter authorizing practices that lead to more great public schools.
-Our research, policy, and consultation work advances excellence and accountability in the charter school sector.
-With authorizers and other partners, we have built the gold standard for charter school authorizing.
-Through smart charter school growth, these authorizers will give hundreds of thousands of children a better chance each year.
+We are an independent voice for effective charter school policy and thoughtful charter authorizing practices that lead to more great public schools.
+Our research, policy, and consultation work advances excellence and accountability.
+With authorizers1 and other partners, we have built the gold standard for charter school authorizing.

-NACSA first ratified Principles & Standards for Quality Charter School Authorizing on May 14, 2004. ©2004, 2005, 2007, 2009, 2010, 2012, 2015, 2018
+NACSA first ratified Principles & Standards for Quality Charter School Authorizing on May 14, 2004. ©2004, 2005, 2007, 2009, 2010, 2012, 2015, 2018, 2023